ntatpj/Resume_app/README.md

    7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Python application.
    7.2 Monitor the pipeline stages and fix any issues that arise.

-##10.
+##11.
 Once the Jenkins Pipeline is successful, it will push the image to docker hub and make changes in version for the image.
-##11.
-In ArgoCD we are creating one project
+##12.
+In ArgoCD we have created one project, just perform sync to it.

 Pod has target port 800